 If it’s Not in Writing, It Doesn’t Exist:

 All promises and discussions are to be in writing.
-Don’t make any assumptions or believe any assurances from any one.
-Even the best intentions can be misinterpreted.
+Don’t make any assumptions or believe any assurances from anyone.
+Even the best intentions at times are misinterpreted.
 Have your real estate professional keep an ongoing log (in writing) of all discussions, and get the seller’s written approval for all agreements.

 Below are some good things to know